franciscosbf/SocialNetwork/resources/social-network/subsystems/code-structure.md

 clis/ - for databases, kafka, redis, rabbitmq, ... for each <cli>/:
     |client.go, vars.go and other needed elements|
+config/ - config parser
-common/ - contains generic implementations, interfaces... envvars/ - config things providers/ - variable providers subsystems/ for each <subsystem>/:
+envvars/ - environment variables things providers/ - variable providers subsystems/ for each <subsystem>/: